How to Buy

 - Viewer requires Microsoft .NET Framework 4.0 or more recent.
 Most newer Windows systems include .NET.
 If your system does not have .NET, scroll down this page for links to free .NET Framework downloads.

-Portable Viewer Installation (Self-Contained Zip File)
+Viewer Edge · Portable (Self-Contained Zip File)

 Microsoft Visual C++ for Portable Installations

 On 64-bit Windows system, install both vc_redist.x64.exe (64-bit) and vc_redist.x86.exe (32-bit).
 On a 32-bit Windows system, install vc_redist.x86.exe (32-bit).
-The Requirements page has links to direct downloads from Microsoft for the above Visual C++ Redistributable installations.

 DLLs for Popular Open Source DBMS Packages